jakemcc/jakemccrary.com/source/blog/2025-08-14-human-in-the-loop-ai-and-a-deepness-in-the-sky.markdown

 > They left the group room and started back down the central tower.
 “See, Pham, you—all you Qeng Ho—grew up wearing blinders.
 You just know certain things are impossible.
 I see the clichés in your literature: ‘Garbage input means garbage output’; ‘The trouble with automation is that it does exactly what you ask it’; ‘Automation can never be truly creative.’
 Humankind has accepted such claims for thousands of years.
 But we Emergents have disproved them!
 With ziphead support, I can get correct performance from ambiguous inputs.
 I can get effective natural language translation.
 I can get human-quality judgment as part of the automation!”

 This paragraph is describing how the Emergents' enhance their ship's computer automation by having zipheads be in the mix.
-The zipheads see the requests made by the user's of the ship, apply their human judgement to the request, and then perform the necessary actions required to fulfill their interpretation of what the user is requesting.
+The zipheads see the requests made by the user's of the ship, apply their human judgment to the request, and then perform the necessary actions required to fulfill their interpretation of what the user is requesting.

 This immediately made me think about how I use the current crop of AI tools and how it has changed how I interact with computers.
 Sure, prompting well and providing the right context can make a difference in the results you get.